BetselotYitagesu/credit-risk-model/README.md

 ## 📊 Credit Scoring Business Understanding

-In regulated financial services, credit scoring models must balance predictive performance with transparency, fairness, and compliance.
-This project is guided by key considerations from the Basel II Accord and the unique data constraints we face—such as the absence of direct default labels.
+In regulated financial services, **_ credit scoring models _** must balance predictive performance with transparency, fairness, and compliance.
+This project is guided by key considerations from the Basel II Accord and the unique data constraints faced; such as the absence of direct default labels.
 This section summarizes the business and regulatory context for building a responsible and robust credit scoring model.

 ### 1. Basel II Accord and the Need for Interpretability